Entanglement in dual unitary quantum circuits with impurities

-An ideal setting in which to study these contrasting approaches is given by dual unitary quantum circuits.
-These are a particular class of many-body quantum systems which describe a wide range of dynamics from integrable to chaotic while at the same time retaining a degree of solubility~\cite{bertini2018exact,gopalakrishnan2019unitary,prosen2021many,claeys2021ergodic,kos2021correlations,kos2023circuits,foligno2023temporal,piroli2020scrambling,bertini2020operator,bertini2020operator2,holdendye2023fundamental,borsi2022construction}.
-Many of their properties, including their bipartite entanglement entropy, have been calculated exactly~\cite{bertini2019exact,piroli2020exact,giudice2022temporal,vernier2023integrable}, and recently they also provided the first analytic verification of both the membrane and quasiparticle pictures in the case of disjoint intervals~\cite{foligno2024entanglement}.
+An ideal setting for the study of these contrasting approaches is given by dual unitary quantum circuits.
+These constitute a particular class of many-body quantum systems that describes a wide range of dynamics from integrable to chaotic while at the same time retaining a degree of solubility~\cite{bertini2018exact,gopalakrishnan2019unitary,prosen2021many,claeys2021ergodic,kos2021correlations,kos2023circuits,foligno2023temporal,piroli2020scrambling,bertini2020operator,bertini2020operator2,holdendye2023fundamental,borsi2022construction}.
+Many of their properties, including their bipartite entanglement entropy, have been calculated exactly~\cite{bertini2019exact,piroli2020exact,giudice2022temporal,vernier2023integrable}, and recently they also provided the first analytical verification of the discrepancy between the membrane and quasiparticle pictures in the case of disjoint intervals~\cite{foligno2024entanglement}.
+Moreover, they can be simulated on modern quantum computing platforms, see e.g. \cite{bertini2025exactly}.

 In this work we consider a hybrid system consisting of two dual unitary circuits, with possibly different local Hilbert space dimensions, stitched together via a quantum impurity.
 The impurity is represented by a line of gates at a fixed position which are not dual unitary.
 In this setup we calculate the entanglement entropy between a subsystem that does not contain the impurity and its complement, for both semi-infinite and finite subsystems, and compare with the predictions of the quasiparticle and membrane pictures.
 We find that for a semi-infinite subsystem, the exact calculation can be interpreted using either the quasiparticle or membrane pictures.